LekoArts/gatsby-themes/themes/gatsby-theme-status-dashboard/README.md

 ### Environment variables

 You **must** have two environment variables configured in your project as the theme relies on them: `NETLIFY_ACCESS_KEY` and `CIRCLECI_KEY`.
-Otherwise the theme can't access information from the source plugins.
+Otherwise, the theme can't access information from the source plugins.

 You can read [`gatsby-source-netlify`'s documentation](https://github.com/LekoArts/gatsby-source-netlify#prerequisites) and [`gatsby-source-circleci`'s documentation](https://github.com/LekoArts/gatsby-source-circleci#prerequisites) to learn how to obtain your API keys.

-Gatsby also has [official documentation](https://www.gatsbyjs.org/docs/environment-variables/) on environment variables.
+Gatsby also has [official documentation](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/) on environment variables.

 Lastly you should have a look at the [example site](https://github.com/LekoArts/gatsby-themes/tree/master/examples/status-dashboard) if you need further help.

 ### Components

-This theme doesn't setup an individual page but rather exposes two React components:
+This theme doesn't set up an individual page but rather exposes two React components:

 - `Info`: Displays the number of Netlify websites and CircleCI projects (e.g. "18 Websites" and "7 CircleCI Projects")